monsoonmaelstrom/book2/book2.md

 Giorgi grins.

 We find a vendor who’s just opening for the day.
 Fortunately, he’s not selling hand pies but frittatas.
-We order a couple each and start moving once we’ve received them.
+We order a couple each and are back on the move again as soon as we receive them.

 “So what’s the plan?”
 Giorgi finally asks.